-302.01 Establishment of Credit for Residential Applicants.
+302.01 Establishment of Credit for Residential Applicants

-If applicant for residential service satisfactorily establishes credit by one of the following means he/she shall not be required to pay a deposit:
+If an applicant for residential service satisfactorily establishes credit by one of the following means he/she shall not be required to pay a deposit:

-A. Payment History.
+A. Payment History

-If it is undisputed that applicant has been a customer of the Cooperative or another utility providing electric service within the last 12 months, and the applicant has not been delinquent in the payment of any such utility service account during the last twelve (12) consecutive months of service, and applicant did not have more than two occasions in which a bill for such utility service was paid after becoming delinquent and never had a service disconnected for nonpayment; or,
+If it is undisputed that applicant has been a Member of the Cooperative or another utility providing electric service within the last 12 months, and the applicant has not been delinquent in the payment of any such utility service account during the last twelve (12) consecutive months of service, and applicant did not have more than two occasions in which a bill for such utility service was paid after becoming delinquent and never had a service disconnected for nonpayment; or,

-B. Guarantee.
+B. Guarantee

-If the applicant for residential service furnishes in writing a satisfactory guarantee from another Customer, with a current satisfactory payment history of one year or more, to secure the payment of bills for electric service; or,
+If the applicant for residential service furnishes in writing a satisfactory guarantee from another Member, with a current satisfactory payment history of one year or more, to secure the payment of bills for electric service; or,

-C. Other Means.
+C. Other Means

-If the permanent residential application demonstrates a satisfactory credit rating by appropriate means, including, any of the following:
+If the residential applicant demonstrates a satisfactory credit rating by appropriate means, including any of the following:

-- (1) A credit reference from a prior electric utility, received directly from the prior utility by the Cooperative, that reports applicant would be in compliance with item A. above; - (2) Applicant is or has purchased a home, for which service is being requested and prior credit history with Cooperative has been acceptable;
+- 1. A credit reference from a prior electric utility, received directly from the prior utility by the Cooperative, that reports applicant would be in compliance with item A., above; - 2.
+Applicant is or has purchased a home, for which service is being requested and prior credit history with the Cooperative has been acceptable; - 3.
+Proof that the Applicant has remitted current and consecutive payments for twelve (12) consecutive months in an owner-renter agreement to the Cooperative.